lorenzwinkler1/isabelle_c_fork/README.md

 At present, the recommended and default version is C11.

-Isabelle/C requires Isabelle2019. ›
+Isabelle/C requires Isabelle2019.

-section‹Getting started›

-text‹A first installation step is:
-▪ ▩‹isabelle build -D .›
 ›
-text‹which should work out of the box. ›

-text‹The following C examples or entry-points of documentation can be executed:

-▪ ▩‹isabelle jedit -d .› 🗏‹C11-FrontEnd/examples/C0.thy›
-▪ ▩‹isabelle jedit -d .› 🗏‹C11-FrontEnd/examples/C1.thy›
-▪ ▩‹isabelle jedit -d .› 🗏‹C11-FrontEnd/examples/C2.thy›
+section ‹Getting started›

+text ‹ A first installation step is:
-▪ ▩‹isabelle jedit -d .› 🗏‹C11-FrontEnd/C_Appendices.thy›
+▪ ▩‹isabelle build -D› 🗀‹.›
 ›
+text ‹ which should work out of the box.
+›

+text ‹ The following C examples or entry-points of documentation can be executed:

+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C0.thy›
+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C2.thy›
+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C1.thy›
+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/C_Appendices.thy›
+›

+text ‹
-text‹The example 🗏‹C11-FrontEnd/examples/C0.thy› is basically used to demonstrate the faithfulness of the C11 parser implementation.
-The example 🗏‹C11-FrontEnd/examples/C2.thy› shows common cases of C and C-editing support in PIDE; it also contains annotation commands without any semantics.
+▪ The example 🗏‹C11-FrontEnd/examples/C0.thy› is basically used to demonstrate the faithfulness of the C11 parser implementation.
+▪ The example 🗏‹C11-FrontEnd/examples/C2.thy› shows common cases of C and C editing support in PIDE; it also contains annotation commands without any semantics.
-The example 🗏‹C11-FrontEnd/examples/C1.thy› is a show-case for markup generation and the use use of bindings resulting from the static C environment.
-The example 🗏‹C11-FrontEnd/C_Appendices.thy› shows the use of Isabelle/C documentation facilities.›
+▪ The example 🗏‹C11-FrontEnd/examples/C1.thy› is a show-case for markup generation and the use of bindings resulting from the static C environment.
+▪ The example 🗏‹C11-FrontEnd/C_Appendices.thy› shows the use of Isabelle/C documentation facilities.
+›

 text ‹
 The AFP version of Isabelle/C does not include semantic back-ends (these are distributed by other AFP submissions or available via the web; see below).
 The structure of 🗀‹.› has been designed to create a directory ‹C11-BackEnds› into which backends can be installed.
 The structure of 🗀‹.› is actually similar as 🌐‹https://gitlri.lri.fr/ftuong/isabelle_c›: see for example 🌐‹https://gitlri.lri.fr/ftuong/isabelle_c/tree/C/C11-BackEnds› where several back-ends can be copied and tried.